 Again, prepayment not only helps eliminate no-shows and cancelations, but it also benefits your revenue cycle.

-Thank every patient for making it to their appointment.
-For scheduling, for showing up, and for being a valued member of your dental family.
+Thank every patient for making it to their appointment, for scheduling, for showing up, and for being a valued member of your dental family.

-Express just how much they mean to you.
+Express how much they mean to you.

+When scheduling, tell each patient that they’re the most important person in your team members’ lives from the moment they walk into your practice.
 People may not know just how important it is to you that they keep their scheduled appointment.

 Make patients feel good about how well they’ve treated you.
-Do this, and everyone leaves the day feeling great!
+Do this, and everyone leaves the day feeling great.